networknt/json-schema-validator/doc/walkers.md

 ### JSON Schema Walkers

-There can be use-cases where we need the capability to walk through the given JsonNode allowing functionality beyond validation like collecting information,handling cross cutting concerns like logging or instrumentation.
+There can be use-cases where we need the capability to walk through the given JsonNode allowing functionality beyond validation like collecting information,handling cross cutting concerns like logging or instrumentation, or applying default values.
 JSON walkers were introduced to complement the validation functionality this library already provides.

 Currently, walking is defined at the validator instance level for all the built-in keywords.